-- 46. Notwithstanding the requirements in paragraph 28 (above), up to 45 credits for a Master's degree, up to 30 credits for a Postgraduate Diploma, and up to 20 credits for a Postgraduate Certificate may be gained by compensation provided that: - (a) a mark of not less than 40% has been obtained in each of the modules to be compensated; - (b) the overall average for all modules taken including the module(s) to be compensated is at least 50%; - (c) the achievement of the learning outcomes of the programme is not compromised by failure in the module(s) concerned.
-The programme regulations indicate which module(s) may not be passed by compensation because failure in that module(s) would compromise the achievement of the learning outcomes of the programme. - 47.
-The actual mark received for modules passed by compensation will be taken forward to the averaging process for the classification of the degree and will be entered on the student's transcript.
+- 48. Notwithstanding the requirements in paragraph 20 (above), up to 40 credits for a Master's degree, up to 30 credits for a Postgraduate Diploma, and up to 20 credits for a Postgraduate Certificate may be gained by compensation provided that: - (a) a mark of not less than 40% has been obtained in each of the modules to be compensated; - (b) the overall average for all modules taken including the module(s) to be compensated is at least 50%; - (c) the achievement of the learning outcomes of the programme is not compromised by failure in the module(s) concerned.
+The programme regulations indicate which module(s) may not be passed by compensation because failure in that module(s) would compromise the achievement of the learning outcomes of the programme.

+49. The actual mark received for modules passed by compensation will be taken forward to the averaging process for the classification of the degree and will be entered on the student's transcript.

-- 48. Pass Lists shall be issued by the University and shall state the name of the TEI delivering the validated programme. - 49.
+- 50. Progression Lists shall be approved by the Chair of the Board of Examiners, External Examiners and the University Liaison Officers and shall state the name of the TEI delivering the validated programme.
+Pass lists shall be signed by an appropriate University authority. - 51.
+Pass Lists shall be issued by the University and shall state the name of the TEI delivering the validated programme. - 52.
 The transcript issued to students by the University following the award shall state the name of the TEI delivering the validated programme.

-50. Students may appeal against a decision of the Board of Examiners or of a Committee of either the TEI or the University on an academic matter affecting them and shall be subject to the University's General Regulation VII: Academic Appeals. agreed between the University and the TEI (as appended to the Validation Agreement).
+53. Students may appeal against a decision of the Board of Examiners or of a Committee of either the TEI or the University on an academic matter affecting them and shall be subject to the University's General Regulation VII: Academic Appeals.